 Celebrating 125 years – Blackpool Grand 1894 to 2019.

-Over 2019 the theatre saw a host of star-studded events, record audience figures and played host to some of the UK’s top West End plays.
+Throughout 2019, the theatre saw a range of star-studded events, record audience figures and played host to some of the UK’s top West End plays.
 The theatre took on a major fundraising campaign to help fund repair work to the iconic Grade II* listed building.

 Visit Our Story.